Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-The Namib-Naukluft is one of Africa’s largest parks.
-It is home to the Sossusvlei area – an ocean of enormous red dunes and one of Namibia's main tourist attractions.
-The desert habitat doesn’t support many large animals, but if you take time to absorb the spectacular scenery and smaller creatures, any visit here will be more than worthwhile.
+Namib-Naukluft National Park is one of Africa’s largest parks, with some of the most accessible and spectacular desert scenery on the continent.
+It is home to the Sossusvlei area, an expanse of enormous red sand dunes that is one of Namibia’s main tourist attractions.
+The desert habitat doesn’t support many large animals, but spotting the occasional wildlife amid the magnificent scenery makes any visit here worthwhile.

 Namib-Naukluft has amazing desert scenery.
-A famous photo opportunity in the Sossusvlei is Dune 45.
-It is 80m/262ft high and can easily be climbed.
-Another one is nearby Deadvlei; a white pan dotted with dead trees against a backdrop of massive red dunes.
-A less visited, but also very scenic landmark, is the much lusher Naukluft Massif; a mountain area with deep gorges and crystal clear springs.
+A famous photo opportunity in the Sossusvlei area is Dune 45 (80m/262ft), which can easily be climbed.
+For a greater challenge, tackle Big Daddy Dune (325m/1,066ft).
+It overlooks Deadvlei, a white clay pan dotted with dead trees set against a backdrop of towering red dunes.
+The much lusher Naukluft Massif has deep gorges and crystal-clear springs.

 Weather & Climate

-You won’t see much rain in this enormous park, even though summer (November to April) is regarded as the region’s Wet season.
-The only significant precipitation comes in the first few months of the year; those trekking in the mountains should beware of flash floods.
-Sub-zero temperatures can occur in winter (May to October), but these are restricted to the park’s higher altitudes.
+You won’t see much rain in this enormous park, even though summer (November to April) is nominally regarded as the region’s Wet season.
+The only significant rainfall comes in the first few months of the year.
+Those trekking in the mountains at that time should beware of rare flash floods.
+Sub-zero temperatures can occur in winter (May to October), which is known as the Dry season, but only in the park’s higher altitudes.

-If you want to go searching for wildlife in the Naukluft Mountains, and particularly if you’re tying this in with an Etosha jaunt, visit in the Dry season (May to October).
-Just be prepared for crazy crowds at Sossusvlei, and early morning chill.
-The wetter months can get ridiculously hot, though the blooming desert flowers can make the heat worthwhile.
+If you want to go searching for wildlife in the Naukluft Mountains, and particularly if you’re tying this in with a trip to Etosha National Park, visit in the Dry season (May to October).
+Just be prepared for crazy crowds at Sossusvlei and the early morning chill.
+The ideal conditions are during the cooler months from May to September.
+It can get ridiculously hot during the Wet season (November to April), though the blooming desert flowers and migratory birds can make the heat worthwhile.

 Brian is an award winning travel writer, author of safari books and regular contributor to magazines such as BBC Wildlife and Travel Africa.